-The Treasurer shall submit to City Council, within 30 days following the end of the month, an investment report that summarizes all securities in the portfolio and a separate listing of investment transactions occurring during the month.
-The report shall be prepared by the Assistant Finance Director and approved by the Finance Director.
+The Treasurer or designee shall submit to City Council, within 30 days following the end of the month, an investment report that summarizes all securities in the portfolio and a separate listing of investment transactions occurring during the month.
 The report shall include:

 - 1. Investment type

 - 2. Purchase date

 - 3. Maturity date

 - 4. Credit quality

 - 5. Coupon and yield

 - 6. Book value

 - 7. Market value

 - 8. Book gain/loss

-- Market gain/loss
+- 9. Market gain/loss

 - 10. Source of valuation

 - 11. Average days to maturity

 - 12. Variable rate(s) or call features